antoinelefloch/django-apache-wsgi/README.md

 # django-apache-wsgi
 django-apache-wsgi

------------- create new user in docker container (/root not readable if using "root" user)\s\s adduser bob
+------------ create new user in docker container (/root not readable if using "root" user)
+adduser bob

------------- config Apache HTTP server to use wsgi with Django source files in a docker container\s\s Client connections that Apache receives will be translated into the WSGI format that the Django application expects using the mod_wsgi
+------------ config Apache HTTP server to use wsgi with Django source files in a docker container
+Client connections that Apache receives will be translated into the WSGI format that the Django application expects using the mod_wsgi

 https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-apache-and-mod_wsgi-on-ubuntu-16-04